lpireyn/mx/README.md

 mx does not execute a session if $TMUX is already set.

 Options:
-  -l|--list    Lists the available mx sessions and exits --tmux CMD   Specifies the tmux command to use
+  -l|--list        Lists the available mx sessions and exits -n|--no-attach   Do not attach the client to the tmux session --tmux CMD       Specifies the tmux command to use
-               Defaults to $MX_TMUX, then to 'tmux' --log FILE   Logs the tmux commands in FILE --version    Displays the mx version and exits -h|--help    Displays this help and exits
+                   Defaults to \$MX_TMUX, then to 'tmux' --log FILE       Logs the tmux commands in FILE --version        Displays the mx version and exits -h|--help        Displays this help and exits
 ```

 mx supports the following common usecases out of the box: